 Even waiting a few days can make your case more difficult, though.
 If you don’t report the injury promptly, will your employer assume you actually got injured at home?
 Will it be more difficult to back up your case because you do not have a doctor’s records from the same day you got hurt?
 Delaying the process just increases the number of questions that people are going to ask when you do file.

 The process of seeking proper compensation after a workplace injury can get to be complex.
 You must know all of the right legal steps to take, all of the deadlines you need to meet and how to move forward productively — especially if you run into complications where your employer does not agree with you on the scope of the injury or how it happened.
-An experienced legal team can help.
+An experienced Charlotte work comp attorney can help.